Hawick Burghs (UK Parliament constituency)

 Hawick Burghs was a district of burghs constituency of the House of Commons of the Parliament of the United Kingdom from 1868 until 1918.
 It consisted of the Roxburghshire burgh of Hawick and the Selkirkshire burghs of Galashiels and Selkirk.

 Members of Parliament

 Election results

 George Otto Trevelyan was returned without opposition at the 1868 general election and again after acceptance of office at a by-election on 14 January 1869.

 Elections in the 1860s

 Trevelyan was appointed Civil Lord of the Admiralty.

 Elections in the 1870s

 Elections in the 1880s

 Trevelyan was appointed Chief Secretary to the Lord Lieutenant of Ireland, requiring a by-election.

-Trevelyan was appointed Secretary of State for Scotland, requiring a by-election.
+Trevelyan was appointed Secretary for Scotland, requiring a by-election.

 Elections in the 1890s

 Shaw was appointed Solicitor-General for Scotland, requiring a by-election.